High Court of Uganda

 13 December 2002

-Constitutional equality permits a wife to petition for divorce on adultery; discriminatory Divorce Act provisions are void to that extent.
+A wife may petition for divorce on the ground of adultery; discriminatory Divorce Act provisions are void and each party bears their own costs.

 12 December 2002